Photo: Fossicking, Inverell

 I did just the first two days in this series, leaving my travellers stranded at Nundle.
 Now the people from Big Sky Country have put together some useful material on fossicking in New England's Northern Tablelands' region that allows me to extend the series.

 Moving from Nundle, visitors travel to Tamworth and then up the western edge of the Tablelands through to Inverell and Glen Innes.
 Here we come to some great fossicking country.
-Here the sapphires are plentiful but, they can also be really, really big.
+The sapphires are plentiful but, they can also be really, really big.

 A couple sifting through a pile of wash at Inverell’s 7 Oaks Fossicking Park, can attest to this fact, after discovering a 42.13 carat blue sapphire, the largest stone ever found by a fossicker on site.